 Each crime is considered on a case-by-case basis to determine if a timely warning is necessary.
-Upon learning of a serious crime within Clery Geography, the Chief of Police will determine whether the crime poses a serious or continuing threat to the campus community.
+Upon learning of a serious crime within Clery Geography, the Chief of Police (or his/her designee) will determine whether the crime poses a serious or continuing threat to the campus community.
 Factors to consider include the nature of the incident, when and where the incident occurred, when the incident was reported, the amount of information known about the incident, and whether the alleged perpetrator poses a risk to other members of the campus community.
 If the crime presents a significant and immediate threat, the Chief of Police will initiate the emergency response protocol.
-Otherwise, for any crime that poses a risk to the campus community, the Chief of Police (or his/her designee) will consult with representatives of the Office of General Counsel, the University Communications, and other University Departments, as appropriate, to determine when and how to issue a timely warning.
-Any campus administrator that learns of a campus crime and has reason to believe an incident poses an ongoing threat to the campus community will bring the matter to the attention of UDPS and/or the Office of General Counsel to initiate a timely warning consideration.
-Notice of a crime will generally be provided as soon as reasonably practicable after the crime has been reported to UDPS, a determination has been made that the report is credible, and the determination has been made that the crime presents a serious or continuing threat to the campus community.
-The exact timing of the notice will depend upon the nature of the threat.
-Except for warnings about crimes that pose an immediate threat to the campus community, timely warnings will generally be issued in the daytime so as not to unduly alarm the campus.
+Otherwise, for any crime that poses a risk to the campus community, the Chief of Police (or his/her designee) will consult with representatives of the Office of General Counsel, the University Communications, and other university departments, as appropriate, to determine when and how to issue a timely warning.
+Any campus administrator that learns of a campus crime and has reason to believe an incident poses an ongoing threat to the campus community will bring the matter to the attention of UUDPS and/or the Office of General Counsel to initiate a timely warning consideration.

-The University Communications Office, in consultation with UDPS, the Office of General Counsel, and other University Departments, as appropriate, will determine the timing of the notice.
+Notice of a crime will generally be provided as soon as reasonably practicable after the crime has been reported to UUDPS, a determination has been made that the report is credible, and the determination has been made that the crime presents a serious or continuing threat to the campus community.
+Timely warnings will be issued as soon as pertinent information is available.
+The University Communications Office, in consultation with UUDPS, the Office of General Counsel, and other university departments, as appropriate, will craft and issue the timely warning.

 Timely warnings are designed to inform the campus community about threatening situations and to provide sufficient information to allow members of the community to protect themselves from harm.
-Timely warnings will typically include, the date, time and nature of the offense, a brief description of the known circumstances, a physical description of the suspect(s), actions taken by law enforcement, a request for witnesses to contact UDPS and any appropriate crime prevention tips and safety advice.
+Timely warnings will typically include, the date, time and nature of the offense, a brief description of the known circumstances, a physical description of the suspect(s), actions taken by law enforcement, a request for witnesses to contact UUDPS and any appropriate crime prevention tips and safety advice.
 Timely warnings will not identify the victim.
 Timely warnings might exclude details of the offense that are unnecessary to protect the campus community and could compromise the law enforcement investigation.

-University Communications, in consultation with other University departments will determine the appropriate method(s) for distributing a timely warning.
+University Communications, in consultation with other university departments will determine the appropriate method(s) for distributing a timely warning to ensure it reaches the entire campus community.
 The methods will depend upon the nature of the threat to the campus community.
-The warning might be issued campus wide or only to an affected subset of the community (e.g., to the housing community for housing related robberies).
 Timely warnings can be delivered through various methods, including but not limited to, text, email, flier, electronic bulletin board and/or by website postings.